Kinpin99/netscope/README.md

-The system is **self-bootstrapping**: on first run it collects data for a period, automatically trains its own models, evaluates them, and switches itself into live detection — no manual training step required.
+The system is **self-bootstrapping**: on first run it collects data for a period, automatically trains its own models, evaluates them, and switches itself into live detection.
+No manual training step required.
 It then retrains itself on a schedule, automatically rolling back if a retrain produces a worse model.